 Whenever you venture onto the ice, there's a remote chance of going through.
 To increase the odds of staying dry, learn to spot the danger zones.

 Look for gray streaks in the snow or water seepage on top the ice to identify where new cracks are.
 Once you've identified where the crack is, carefully approach the crack to see if it's safe to cross.
 ALWAYS CROSS AT A 45 DEGREE ANGLE.
 This will allow the weight of the vehicle to be distributed more evenly over the ice.

-Snow cover on ice acts as an insultion.
-This will cause the water uderneath it to freeze much slower.
+Snow cover on ice acts as an insulation.
+This will cause the water underneath it to freeze much slower.

 Pie Shaped Cracks

 On thinner ice, under 16 inches, a pie shaped crack can give way like a trap door and flip back up over top of you, trapping you underneath it.